intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 #### --dist-to-intel-runtime
-FIXME: name and flow should be similar to what happens on the GPU side This pass converts all operations from __Dist__ into appropriate calls to the "Intel distributed runtime for MLIR (C)".
+FIXME: name and flow should be similar to what happens on the GPU side This pass converts all operations from __Dist__ into appropriate calls to the "Intel distributed runtime for MLIR (TM)".
 This library provides the necessary hooks to deal with aspects like data/shape partitioning, tensor registration, GC, communication and more.

 ## Alternatives
+### TOSA
 We could also consider the `TOSA` dialect, either by extending it directly or lowering to it instead of to Linalg.
-The benefit of the latter is unclear and the first seems reasonable only if we can get the MLIR community's/TOSA maintainers' buy in.
+The benefit of he latter seems small because it does not offer significantly richer functionality.

+Extending TOSA could be a viable alternative to PTensor.
+TOSA's design requires any operation to be fundamental in the sense that it cannot be build out of others.
+We can add the `dist` and `device` information to the TOSA tensor but we'll need to add higher-level wrapper/generation functions to establish the desired level of abstraction.
+This is more complicated than PTensor and so only useful if upstream TOSA is onboard with the idea.
+It is also thinkable to start with a separate dialect and merge it into TOSA once stabilized.

+### Wrapper/generator functions
+A generator function for creating distributed operations like the above `arange` example is possible as long as the information about the distributed aspect of the input tensor(s) is available.
+This could be handled by the __CFD__ dialect and does not require a new tensor dialect.
+However, it is unclear how operations on the created tensors can be wrapped with such a dist-region without a type which contains the appropriate information.
+In particular interchanging distributed- (and maybe even device-)tensors across function boundaries requires additional information embeded in the type/argument.
+Is this possible with reasonable effort?

 ## Remarks
 - most of the __Dist__-unrelated work is planned independent of this in some form or another (elminating dependence on Python runtime, streamlining compile pipeline) or can be copied from existing passes in Plier.
 PTensor and its passes will provide a structured and re-usable context for them.
-- The detailed API of the distributed runtime is to be defined.
+- The detailed API the distributed runtime is to be defined, possibly in an iterative process during implementation.

-## Questions
+## Other Questions
 - target: mapping queue <-> device
 - how are differences in HW handled in GPU pipeline/SPIR-V?